blakejrobinson/sdcp_testclient/README.md

 Once running, press the refresh icon (top right) to discover printers on the network.

+Hover the mouse over a printer for options.

 ### Features

 - Discovery, address book and printer status monitoring,